Mohale-Malebana/OIBSIP/readme.md

 ### 📡 Network Analysis
 Understanding how network traffic can be captured and analyzed to identify suspicious or unusual activity.

-### 🐛 Vulnerability Assessment
-Learning how vulnerability scanners can identify potentially insecure configurations and outdated services.

 ### 🚨 Threat Intelligence
 Developing knowledge of common cyber threats, attack techniques, indicators of compromise, and potential mitigation strategies.